cdl-geneseo/geneseo-dictionary/M/Macs_Place.md

 # Mac's Place

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Mac's Place

 Created by  Unknown User (iif1), last modified by  Unknown User (msc5) on Nov 16, 2012

 n.
 A subdivision of the Activities Commission, responsible for organizing the shows and band performances held in the Student Union.“Mac’s Place is sponsoring a show on Friday.”70% of those surveyed know the word and 100% of these believe it is of local origins.As of 2012, 68% of student surveyed knew the word and 68% believed it to be of local origin.(Craft, G-M, 2012)